maxtkc/mvths-wiki/docs/028b-dynamic-waveforms.rst

 Exercise:
 ~~~~~~~~~

 #.
-Write a program that creates a waveform that has a period of 800us with the high portion of the pulse lasting for 400us and the low portion of the pulse lasting for 400us.
-But instead of setting each of the delays as a fixed number in the first example below, use a variable as your delay value as in the second example below.
-You should use a different variable for each of the two delays.
-Initialize each of your variables to 400.
+Write a program that creates a waveform, but nstead of using fixed values for the delay values (HIGH and LOW) use a two variables, one for each delay.
+Initialize these variables at the top of your code.
+Set both to 400.
+Make sure to use *delayMicroseconds()* for your two delays.
 Display your waveform on your scope.

 .. code-block:: C